Top things to do in Florence, Italy

 The Duomo to the Uffizi

-Florence has been a dream trip for the both of us for several different reasons.
-Beth is an art history lover and I am a renaissance fan, so this city was a perfect destination, especially since we were meeting friends there.
+Florence has been a dream trip for both of us for several different reasons.
+Beth is an art history lover, and I am a Renaissance fan, so this city was a perfect destination, especially since we were meeting friends there.

 We spent 5 days in the fair city, each day just as busy as the next.
-As you have read in our other posts, were are not ones to plan to do too much in a day.
-We love to have days where we can wander the streets and find the off the beaten path jewels of the city
+As you have read in our other posts, we are not ones to plan to do too much in a day.
+We love to have days where we can wander the streets and find the off-the-beaten-path jewels of the city

 But when you travel with friends, you often end up doing more and seeing more in the process.